BIO

 I discovered music thanks to my grandmother who was a pianist.

-Knowing she was soon to pass away, she quickly gave me everything she was able to pass on to a boy who was only 4 years old.
+Knowing she was soon to pass away, she quickly passed on everything she was able to when I was only 4 years old.

-I loved it and immediately started "composing." silly things, of course, at first - my first piece was Death of the Mosquito made of trills followed by a slap on the piano.
+I loved it and immediately started "composing" silly things at first - my first piece was Death of the Mosquito made of trills followed by a slap on the piano.

 Our 'band' won a guitar from the London Song Academy and an article came out about our song Holding Hands Again during the COVID lockdown.
 Our band Metropolis 21 has just released a new song Déjà Blue